code-423n4/2023-07-tapioca-findings/data/LeoS-G.md

 The optimization proposed in the automatic report ([G-09] Using `storage` instead of `memory` for structs/arrays saves gas) can be commented and criticized.

 ## Additional instance
 These instances do not seem to have been identified.
-**tap-token-audit**
+Only instances compilable with a simple type swap are considered valid **tap-token-audit**
 *3 instances*
 - [TapiocaOptionLiquidityProvision.sol#L349](https://github.com/Tapioca-DAO/tap-token-audit/blob/main/contracts/options/TapiocaOptionLiquidityProvision.sol#L349)